Arksine/moonraker/docs/api_changes.md

 This document keeps a record of all changes to Moonraker's remote facing APIs.

+### November 2nd 2020
+- The `GET /server/files/directory` endpoint now accepts a new optional argument, `extended`.
+If `extended=true`, then the data returned for gcode files will also include extracted metadata if it exists.

 ### October 25th 2020
 - The `modified` field reported for files and directories is no longer represented as a string.
 It is now a floating point